Dental Night Guards

 What is Bruxism?

 Bruxism is the term dentists use to refer to the clenching of the jaw or the grinding of the teeth.
 While it can occur during the daytime, it most often happens at night.
-Because bruxism occurs mainly at night, many patients are unaware they are clenching or grinding their teeth and are unable to stop withouth the help of a protective device.
+Because bruxism occurs mainly at night, many patients are unaware they are clenching or grinding their teeth and are unable to stop without the help of a protective device.

 Bruxism can lead to: